JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 63 - failed to switch to /tmp directory.
+- 31 - failed to switch to /tmp directory.
-- 64 - failed to download ionCube loader.
+- 32 - failed to download ionCube loader.
-- 65 - failed to extract ionCube loader.
+- 33 - failed to extract ionCube loader.
-- 66 - failed to switch to /tmp/ioncube directory.
+- 34 - failed to switch to /tmp/ioncube directory.
-- 67 - failed to copy ionCube loader to /usr/lib/php/ directory.
+- 35 - failed to copy ionCube loader to /usr/lib/php/ directory.
-- 68 - failed to enable ionCube loader php extension.

 #### examples: